Solvents & VOCs — industrial solvent

 N,N-Dimethylformamide is one of the most widely used industrial solvents in the world, valued because it dissolves a huge range of polymers while evaporating slowly.
 Its standout consumer application is making synthetic "PU leather" — the polyurethane-coated fabric sold as "vegan leather" or "faux leather."
 DMF dissolves the polyurethane so it can be spread onto a backing fabric; as the coating cures, most of the solvent is driven off, but a fraction stays behind in the finished material.

 For years DMF was treated mainly as an occupational concern, because synthetic-leather factory workers carry the heaviest exposures and show liver effects.
 Peer-reviewed — Kim et al. 2011, review of DMF in synthetic-leather production Two facts pull it into the consumer realm.
 First, in 2018 the International Agency for Research on Cancer reclassified DMF as Group 2A, probably carcinogenic to humans — there is limited human evidence (a positive association with testicular cancer) and sufficient animal evidence — an upgrade from its earlier Group 3 status.
-Peer-reviewed — IARC Monographs Vol. 115, DMF evaluation Second, DMF is absorbed efficiently through intact skin — which is exactly the route a faux-leather surface in contact with your body invokes.
+Regulatory — IARC Monographs Vol. 115, DMF evaluation Second, DMF is absorbed efficiently through intact skin — which is exactly the route a faux-leather surface in contact with your body invokes.

 How it relates to the bedroom